andrea-mitridate/PTArcade/docs/inputs/model.md

 [`smbhb`](#+model.smbhb){ #+model.smbhb }

 :   :octicons-milestone-24: Default: _`False`_ –
-    If set to `True`, the expected signal from SMBHBs will be added to the new-physics signal.
+    If set to `True`, the expected signal from SMBHBs will be added to the user-specified signal.

 !!! info "NG15 Model Files"
     The model files used in the [NANOGrav 15-year new-physics search][ng15_np] can be found [here][ng15_models].